galaxyproject/planemo/docs/commands/lint.rst

       --doi                           Check validity of DOIs in XML files --conda_requirements            Check tool requirements for availability in best practice Conda channels.
+      --biocontainer, --biocontainers
+                                      Check best practice BioContainer namespaces
+                                      for a container definition applicable for this tool.
       --help                          Show this message and exit.